angelkore/little/README.md

 ### How to Run
 We are *assuming* that you have Python3.7.x installed - if not, follow this handy guide (which is just an installation page lol) - https://www.python.org/downloads/

+The script will take an input CSV (arugment pre-defined as `input.csv` within the folder), process all the taps, and spit out a CSV called `trips.csv` which contains all the trips, their status, price, time, etc. in the same root folder.

 Then I have some helper scripts to just do everything for you (assuming you are on a unix machine) -
 - `setup.sh` creates a local env
 - `run.sh` activates the local env and runs the program with default inputs